dpplweb/dppl-docs/pages/index.markdown

 2. Leave the title field blank (it defaults to using the page title, which we want)
 3. Check the Description and update if necessary.
 4. Submit changes for approval.

+## Adding pages

+Publishers have to add pages.

+1. Log in to site as publisher.
+2. From Structure go to the section of the where you want to add a page.
+3. Click on "Add Child Page"
+4. Select which channel to add the page to.
+5. Create basic content for the page.
+6. Update the sitemap in Google Drive with the new page.